suisuyy/final50/README.md

-this is final50,final project for cs50,a simple online note.
+this is final50,final project for cs50,
+a simple online note.